oracle/bpftune/docs/bpftune-cong.rst

         to potential bandwitdh.

-        With the above in mind, we count retransmission events by remote host, and if we see >1% retransmits to the host in the last hour, we utilize BBR as the congestion algorithm instead, anticipating these sorts of losses may result in us under-estimating bandwidth potential.
+        With the above in mind, we count retransmission events by remote host, if we see >1% socket retransmits to the host in the last hour, we use BBR as the congestion algorithm instead, anticipating these sorts of losses may result in us under-estimating bandwidth potential.